From Jesse Thorn of The Sound of Young America and PRX

 Host Marc Maron

 You want to know who Marc Maron is?
-Listen to WTF — the 10 shows here or his podcast.
+Listen to WTF — the shows above here or his podcast.
 He lets it all out there.
+The podcast WTF with Marc Maron premiered in September 2009 and now averages 230,000 listeners per week.
+The show hits #1 on the iTunes comedy charts regularly and has been downloaded by 17 million people since its debut.

 For over fifteen years, Marc Maron has been writing and performing raw, honest, and thought-provoking comedy for print, stage, radio, and television.
 A legend in the stand-up community, he has appeared on HBO, Conan, Letterman, his two Comedy Central Presents specials and almost every show that allows comics to perform.
 His book based on his solo show, The Jerusalem Syndrome: My Life as a Reluctant Messiah, is available on Amazon.com.
 His three CDs, Not Sold Out, Tickets Still Available and Final Engagement are comedy cult classics and are available on iTunes.
 His forthcoming album will be available on Comedy Central Records in 2011.

-This year, Marc headlined an episode of Comedy Central's John Oliver's NY Stand-Up Show and was ranked #7 in Comedy Central's annual Stand-up Showdown.
-His podcast WTF with Marc Maron premiered in September 2009 and now averages 230,000 listeners per week.
-The show hits #1 on the iTunes comedy charts regularly and has been downloaded by 17 million people since its debut.
+In 2011, Marc headlined an episode of Comedy Central's John Oliver's NY Stand-Up Show and was ranked #7 in Comedy Central's annual Stand-up Showdown.

 Producer Jesse Thorn

-Jesse is the host and producer of the radio show and podcast The Sound of Young America from Public Radio International.
+Jesse is the host and producer of the radio show and podcast Bullseye from Public Radio International.
 It airs on to dozens of public radio stations and weekly on the XM Public Radio channel.

 Jesse hosts the podcasts Judge John Hodgman and Jordan, Jesse, Go! and the television program The Grid, which airs on IFC.
 Jesse made the WTF public radio shows possible and is the only guy at public radio conferences who bothers to clean up and look good in a suit.